 Miriam’s message to staff highlights how it’s really important to take stock of the last year, and also to look forward to a brighter future.
 The roll out of the COVID-19 vaccination has been incredible and gives hope for a return to a new kind of normal and the opening up of our world again, something we will not take for granted in the same way again.

 At Caring Together, we are aware of the personal loss experienced this year, whether this be losing a loved one or losing time that could be spent with a loved one.
 We have missed saying goodbye to people and saying hello to new people that have joined our family.

 The last year has highlighted awareness of carers to the public and put them in the public eye and reaffirmed the importance of the work we do.
 We have strength as a charity, achieving so much despite the challenges and adversity and the continued support provided to carers in the community.

 The last year has highlighted the importance of virtual media.
 It has also brought the importance of wellbeing and looking after mental health to the forefront.
-You can find out more about our virtual carers hubs.

 There is also a doorstep act of remembrance planned at 8pm on 23 March where we are encouraged to shine a light from our doorsteps.

 If you are a carer in need of support or have recently lost someone you have cared for, you can find support here: caringtogether.org/support-for-carers/adult-carers/planning-for-tomorrow-after-bereavement